Home - Book Preview

 27 June 1983 – West Ware Road, Enfield, Massachusetts

-Jeff Knox cracked open an eye to look at his alarm clock, the one he hadn’t set the night before.
-His sleep-fogged brain registered the bright sunlight streaming in around his shade and curtains as he did so.
+Jeff Knox opened an eye to look at his alarm clock, which he hadn’t set the night before.
+His sleep-fogged brain registered the bright sunlight streaming around his shade and curtains as he did so.

-Three months ago Jeff began doing as many push-ups and sit-ups as his body would allow, not long after baseball season started.
-He could now do close to fifty quick repetitions of each before his muscles began to fatigue, and he began to see definition in those muscles.
-Today he planned to add a more visible piece to his exercise routine.
+Three months ago, not long after baseball season started, Jeff began doing as many push-ups and sit-ups as his body would allow.
+He could now do nearly fifty quick repetitions of each before his muscles began to fatigue, and he began to see definition in them.
+Today, he planned to add a more visible piece to his exercise routine.

 He hadn’t told anyone at his former school what he’d begun to do, nor about how he wanted to change the direction of his life.
-Since about the Fourth Grade those in his class considered him a geek.
-At first that was due to his slightly awkward social interactions with his classmates.
+Since the fourth grade, those in his class have considered him a geek.
+At first, that was due to his slightly awkward social interactions with his classmates.

 “Morning, Mom,” he said as he entered.